equalsraf/kabal/README.md

 On the notification widget:

-1. Single click a notification to close it
+1. Single click a notification to close it, or invoke the default action for the notification

 ## Log file